-Much remains to be done.
-Once the East Tower is completed, future projects include: The ornate facade, the East Wing (built with beams and adobe from the first church built at the Mission), the Mortuary Chapel, the adobe walls, and the 19th century administrative wing.
+Much remains to be restored: the East Tower, the ornate facade, the East Wing (built with beams and adobe from the first church built at the Mission), the Mortuary Chapel, the adobe walls, and the 19th century administrative wing.
 Patronato also is building a permanent endowment to provide for on-going preservation and maintenance needs at the Mission.

-Click here for more details about Patronato’s restoration and preservation work at the Mission.
+Click here for more details about the Patronato’s restoration and preservation work at the Mission.